Jared-James/first-home-v2.0.0/README.md

 ---

 1) Calculates your mortgage repayments
 2) Calculates your total income & expenses
-3) Calculates how long until you reach your house deposit goal based on the above factors.
+3) Calculates how long until you reach your house deposit goal based on the above factors

 ---